06. September 2021 | Position

-The new era "Chemistry 4.0“ brings a new development stage in the 150-year long history of the industry.
-In the course of "Chemistry 4.0“, the companies will fundamentally change their products, processes and business models.
-Here, linking chemical and pharmaceutical products with services is the key for additional value creation.
-In chemistry, digitalisation means not only the use of internal and external data to optimise operational processes; it also means the development of new, digital business models.
-Furthermore, the companies are working on future-oriented solutions with impulses for a sustainable economy.
+In this transformation, the companies are changing their products, processes and businesses models – stepwise and fundamentally.
+Here, the linking of products with services is the key for additional value creation.
+In the chemical-pharmaceutical industry, digitalisation means not only the use of internal and external data to optimise operational processes; it also means the development of new, digital business models.
+According to a study of 2020, already 14 percent of the industry’s companies are using artificial intelligence (AI).
+Furthermore, the companies are developing future-oriented solutions with impulses for a sustainable economy.

 Tailwind from industrial policy is needed

-The changeover to "Chemistry 4.0“ makes many demands on the industry which is already addressing them comprehensively.
-However, the paradigm shift also calls for support through industrial policy measures.
-Structural change succeeds best in a regulatory environment which encourages new products and services as well as investment and innovation – instead of obstructing them.
+The chemical-pharmaceutical industry is comprehensively addressing the high demands which are being put on it.
+However, a paradigm shift also depends on support through industrial policy measures.
+Structural change succeeds best in a legal environment which encourages new products, services and investments instead of obstructing them.

-The completion of the European single market is another urgent matter, for the following reason: In the development of the digital technologies of the future, only a united Europe can be a counterweight to the USA and China which hold today the leading positions in many innovative technologies.
+The completion of the European digital single market is another urgent matter: In the development of the digital technologies of the future, only this single market is a counterweight to the USA and China which hold today the leading positions in many innovative technologies.

 THE VCI IS CALLING FOR THE FOLLOWING

 The public sector should efficiently promote the expansion of technical infrastructure and digital education.
 In the future, data analysis and artificial intelligence should be no longer exclusively a field of work for specialists; they should be firmly included in curriculums of schools from an early stage.
-The telecommunications infrastructure should be expanded nationwide by 2025 at the latest.
-This equally applies for (glass fibre-based) landlines and mobile services (4G/5G).
+The telecommunica-tions infrastructure should be expanded nationwide by 2025 at the latest.
+This equally applies for both glass fibre-based landlines and 4G/5G mobile services.
 In parallel, a high-performance security network needs to be built in Germany and Europe between public authorities, companies and research facilities.

 - Create structures where digitalisation potentials can fully unfold

-Politicians can and should give impulses, inter alia, by way of the following: tackle urgent infrastructure investments, support the digitalisation of industry, make further efforts for trade liberalisation and a definition of international rules, and ensure that regulation is efficient and legally sound.
-Data protection provisions should not impair the development of end customer-oriented, individualised business models.
+Politicians should give more impulses by way of the following: tackle urgent investments in the digital infra-structure, support the digitalisation of industry with efficient regulation, make further efforts for trade liberalisation, and define rules for a legally sound international data exchange.
+Data protection should not impair the development of end customer-oriented, individualised business models.

 - Responsible regulation of new technologies

 Artificial intelligence stands at the beginning of its development.
 Its success largely depends on an innovation-friendly environment.
-If specific regulation is necessary at all, it should be coordinated and agreed across national borders – in order to prevent local competitive disadvantages.
+If specific regulation is needed at all, it should be coordinated and agreed across national borders – in order to prevent local competitive disadvantages.
 It must be prevented that future business models or innovations are adversely affected by present-day regulation.
+Currently, the proposals for an AI regulation from the EU Commission are undergoing a thorough assessment by the chemical-pharmaceutical industry.